Eared GrebePodiceps nigricollis

 Find This Bird

 Eared Grebes amass by the thousands at inland salty waters during migration.
-In the fall (late July through November), head to either Mono Lake in California or the Great Salt Lake in Utah.
+In the fall (late July through November) they head to either Mono Lake in California or the Great Salt Lake in Utah.
 In the spring (late January through early April) they tend to congregate at the Salton Sea and the Great Salt Lake, skipping Mono Lake.
-Here spotting an Eared Grebe or a few hundred won't be a challenge, the challenge might be in separating them from Horned Grebes; look for the smudgy cheek patch on Eared Grebes and the clean line between the cap and the cheek on Horned Grebes.
+Here, spotting an Eared Grebe or a few hundred won't be a challenge, the challenge might be in separating them from Horned Grebes; look for the smudgy cheek patch on Eared Grebes and the clean line between the cap and the cheek on Horned Grebes.

 - Zampullín Cuellinegro (Spanish)

 - In the fall, almost the entire population of Eared Grebes flies to Mono Lake, California, or Great Salt Lake, Utah, to fatten up on brine shrimp and alkali flies before migrating farther south.
 Here they more than double their weight, and the sizes of their muscles and organs change.
 The pectoral (chest) muscles shrink to the point of flightlessness and the digestive organs grow significantly.
 Before departure for the wintering grounds, the process reverses; the digestive organs shrink back to about one-fourth their peak size, and the heart and pectoral muscles grow quickly to allow for flight.

 - A cycle similar to that of the fall staging areas occurs 3–6 times each year for the Eared Grebe.
 For perhaps 9–10 months each year the species is flightless; this is the longest flightless period of any bird in the world capable of flight at all.

 - The Eared Grebe migrates only at night.
 Because of the length of its stay at fall staging areas, its southward fall migration is the latest of any bird species in North America.